 Here's a tricky way to use stopovers to your advantage to effectively get multiple flights for the price of one: Let's say you book a Fiji Airways flight from your home in New York to Sydney with a stopover in Fiji, but on the way back you want to go straight home.
 However, you have a trip to Los Angeles coming up a few months after you get home.
 Book the return flight to Los Angeles with a several-month stopover in your home city of New York, and you've just scored yourself a free one-way for your upcoming Los Angeles trip.

 What are Alaska Airlines miles worth?

 We estimate a single Alaska Airlines MileagePlan mile to be worth approximately 1.5 cents each, but this is mainly dependent on the itinerary and other factors.
 This value is above average compared to other airline programs, as we’ve found the average airline mile is worth 1.3 cents each.

 Redeeming your Alaska Airlines miles is also much easier than some other airline loyalty programs, thanks to its award charts and range of partner airlines.
 Redemptions start at just 5,000 miles, and we found that you'll gain an excellent value from booking business or first-class award tickets on international airlines.

 The best credit cards for earning Alaska Airlines miles

-If you're looking to boost your Alaska miles by opening a credit card, these cards offer the best sign-up bonuses and rewards rates.
+If you're looking to boost your Alaska miles with a credit card, these picks let you earn Alaska miles (or points that transfer into the MileagePlan program), plus the most valuable welcome offers and rewards rates.